Otto Steinhäusl: Polizeipräsident of Vienna and President of the ICPC

+Steinhäusl (left) with Oberst der Schutzpolizei Carl Retzlaff in 1939.
+Retzlaff was commander of the Schutzpolizei in Vienna.

 As Polizeipräsident of Vienna, Steinhäusl conspired with two higher leaders of the Austrian SS, Fridolin Glass and Josef Fitzthum, to retain the existing force structure of the Austrian police.
 Hoping to preempt a massive reorganization that might place their own careers in jeopardy, they persuaded the chief of Ordnungspolizei, Kurt Daluege, to refrain from a purge, claiming that most of the detectives, policemen, and even neighborhood patrolmen had been illegal Nazi activists before the Anschluss.
 Daluege was sceptical but agreed to wait until evidence could be organized and scrutinized.
 The response was the concoction of fraudulent documents that included backdated membership cards, forged dossiers, fabricated reports, and a host of other laundered or counterfeit items.
 By September 1938 nearly 1,000 policemen were officially confirmed to have been activists, of whom 700 were also admitted into the SS.

 As sociologist Mathieu Deflem writes, "Steinhäusl became the new International Criminal Police Commission President in April 1938.
 Not only was Steinhäusl’s loyalty to Germany secure, German leaders also reckoned he would be but an interim figure, as he was known to suffer from tuberculosis.
 The first meeting under Steinhäusl’s Presidency, in Bucharest in 1938, produced only one unanimous decision: that the next meeting was to be held in Berlin.
 A preliminary program for the Berlin meeting was drafted, a copy has survived in the FBI files on Interpol, but, as noted, the meeting was canceled."